theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > The C19 virus does not fly through the air.
 This is a respiratory drop infection that requires close contact.

-The virus is airborne.
-And I am not saying it; experts have said this before, and the US Centres for Disease Control ({{< smallcaps CDC >}}){{< sidenote cdc-airborne >}}The virus is an airborne threat, the C.D.C. acknowledges. ([The New York Times](https://www.nytimes.com/2021/05/07/health/coronavirus-airborne-threat.html)){{< /sidenote >}} and the {{< smallcaps WHO >}} {{< sidenote who-airborne >}}WHO Finally Admits Coronavirus Is Airborne.
+_The virus is airborne._ And I am not saying it; experts have said this before, and the US Centres for Disease Control ({{< smallcaps CDC >}}){{< sidenote cdc-airborne >}}The virus is an airborne threat, the C.D.C. acknowledges. ([The New York Times](https://www.nytimes.com/2021/05/07/health/coronavirus-airborne-threat.html)){{< /sidenote >}} and the {{< smallcaps WHO >}} {{< sidenote who-airborne >}}WHO Finally Admits Coronavirus Is Airborne.
 It’s Too Late ([Forbes](https://www.forbes.com/sites/jvchamary/2021/05/04/who-coronavirus-airborne/?sh=75d18a764472)){{< /sidenote >}} agree (at last).
-But “airborne” not in the general sense of “getting carried around through the air”.
-The scientific language is a little unusual for most of us, but in closed environments, the virus does tend to _hang_ in the air for a long period of time.
+But “airborne” here does not mean “getting carried around by the air”.
+The scientific language is a little unusual for most of us, but in closed environments, the virus tends to _hang_ in the air for a long period of time.

 The best defence against this is wearing a mask, and wearing it properly---fully covering your nose and mouth.
-Wearing a mask will reduce _the chances_ of your catching the virus.
+Wearing a mask will _reduce the chances_ of your catching the virus.
 The viral load matters in case of {{< smallcaps COVID-19 >}}.
 The higher the amount of the virus you inhale, the higher are your chances of getting a severe disease.

 A study done about the virus’ airborne nature in close environments said, in fact, that the virus can hang in the air in apartment buildings for long.
 Doctors also advice us to be careful when using public toilets.
 In such small enclosures, the virus can hang in the air for hours.
 Watch this video: